Academic year 2021/22

-Progression to higher education or training
+Progression to higher education and training - Institution level (csv, 6 Mb)

 These statistics show the percentage of level 3 pupils (e.g. those that studied A levels, tech levels and applied general qualifications) continuing to a sustained education or training destination at level 4 or higher (such as degrees, higher apprenticeships and higher national diplomas) in the two years after completing 16 to 18 study.